 - Location: Rua Aquiles da Mota Lima, Tomar

-You can also visit the (Capela de) Nossa Senhora da Conceição Chapel, the (Igreja da) Nossa Senhora da Graça Church and the Aquiles da Mota Lima Matchboxes Museum.
+You can also visit (Capela de) Nossa Senhora da Conceição Chapel, (Igreja da) Nossa Senhora da Graça Church and Aquiles da Mota Lima Matchboxes Museum.

 How to get to Tomar?

-If you want to visit Tomar and the surrounding area, then my suggestion is that you rent a car so that it is easier for you to move from one place to another, especially between the points of interest outside the historic centre of Tomar.
+To visit Tomar and the surrounding area, my suggestion is that you rent a car so that it is easier for you to move from one place to another, especially between the points of interest outside the historic centre of Tomar.
 Tomar is two hours away from Porto and the Portuguese capital, Lisbon.

 Where to eat in Tomar?

 If you want to eat in one of the most beautiful locations of Tomar, the square Praça da República, then you should have lunch or dinner at Taverna Antiqua, a thematic restaurant where you can eat meals as if you were in the Middle Ages.